 Self-Confrontation: When Biblical Counseling Becomes Behavioral Control

-This is Part 1 of a three-part series on John C. Broger’s Self-Confrontation manual.
+This is Part 1 of a four-part critique on John C. Broger’s Self-Confrontation manual.
 This article examines Broger’s background, the Biblical Counseling Foundation, and the system behind the manual.
 Part 2 will examine the Mary and Tom case study and how the manual mishandles marital abuse, addiction, and victim-blaming dynamics.
 Part 3 will examine spiritual self-surveillance, scrupulosity, and how “self-confrontation” can become behavioral control.
+Part 4 offers a practical list for detecting distinct Self-Confrontation keywords and concepts in sermons.

-John C. Broger’s Self-Confrontation remains one of the most influential “biblical counseling” manuals in conservative evangelical circles.
-First published through the Biblical Counseling Foundation (BCF) in the 1970s, the book promises readers “105 biblical principles” that can supposedly be applied “in a systematic manner to overcome any problem of life.”1
+John C. Broger’s Self-Confrontation remains an influential “biblical counseling” manual in conservative Christian circles.
+First published through the Biblical Counseling Foundation (BCF), the organization he founded in the 1970s, the book promises readers “105 biblical principles” that can supposedly be applied “in a systematic manner to overcome any problem of life.”1

-That promise should concern Christians far more than it attracts them.
+That promise should concern all Christians — especially conservative ones — far more than it attracts them.

 A System for Forming Compliant People